ryanamcgill/academic-kickstart/content/home/experience.md

   date_start = "2018-09-15"
   date_end = ""
   description = """
+  * Integrating an embedded system to steer a laser communication payload on the Quantum Encrypted Satellite based Transmission (QUEST) project for the Air Force University Nano-satellite Program.
   * Penetration and vulnerability testing on a radar for the Army through Dynetics.
 Currently processing files and constructing pathways to disrupt normal radar operation.
   * Performing research for the National Oceanic and Atmospheric Association on GlobalSense as a partof development for disposable environmental probes.
   * Testing and simulating a retro-directive antenna array to be used in communication  systems.
 Researching topologies for the IC board in order to minimize the area and lower the power usage of the design.